 Lunges are great supportive exercises for scaling up 1RM.
 They have various types, such as forward lunges, reverse lunges, and in-line lunges.

-You can do them with dumbbells, barbells, and kettlebells – depending on what suits you the most.
+You can do them with dumbbells, barbells, and kettlebells – depending on what suits you best.

 If you want to maximize your one-rep squat, you can do rest-pause squats after or before the main lift.
-Doing back squat with a pause allows for greater volume lifted via increased repetitions compared to a traditional squat in trained women.4 Korak, John A et al. “Effect of a rest-pause vs. traditional squat on electromyography and lifting volume in trained women.”
-European journal of applied physiology vol. 118,7 (2018): 1309-1314. doi:10.1007/s00421-018-3863-6
+Doing back squats with a pause allows for greater volume lifted via increased repetitions compared to a traditional squat in trained women.4 Korak, John A et al. “Effect of a rest-pause vs. traditional squat on electromyography and lifting volume in trained women.”
+European Journal of Applied Physiology vol. 118,7 (2018): 1309-1314. doi:10.1007/s00421-018-3863-6

-Moreover, it also increases muscle mass, time-under tension, and enhances knee extensor strength.
+Moreover, it also increases muscle mass and time under tension and enhances knee extensor strength.

 During this movement, you need to hold your body in the squat position for five to ten seconds (depending on your muscle endurance) before you stand back.